SummerSlam (1990)

 The 1990 SummerSlam was the third annual SummerSlam professional wrestling pay-per-view event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on August 27, 1990, at The Spectrum in Philadelphia, Pennsylvania.
-The card consisted of ten televised matches, including two main events.
-The Ultimate Warrior successfully defended the WWF World Heavyweight Championship against Rick Rude in a steel cage match, and Hulk Hogan defeated Earthquake by countout.
+The card consisted of 10 televised matches, including two main events.
+The Ultimate Warrior successfully defended the WWF Championship against Rick Rude in a Steel Cage match, and Hulk Hogan defeated Earthquake by countout.

 The pay-per-view also included two other title matches.
 Mr. Perfect lost his WWF Intercontinental Championship to the Texas Tornado, who was a substitute for Brutus Beefcake, who had been injured in a real-life parasailing accident.
 In the other title match, The Hart Foundation (Bret Hart and Jim Neidhart) won the WWF Tag Team Championship from Demolition (Smash and Crush) in a two out of three falls match.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, which were dubbed the "Big Four".
+SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, which were dubbed the "Big Four".
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1990 event was the third event in the SummerSlam chronology and was scheduled to be held on August 27, 1990, at The Spectrum in Philadelphia, Pennsylvania.
+The 1990 event was the third SummerSlam and was scheduled to be held on August 27, 1990, at The Spectrum in Philadelphia, Pennsylvania.